DmitryEfimenko/ssr-with-i18n/article/part-1.md

 4. Enable Server-Side Rendering (SSR)
 5. Manage issues encountered during enabling SSR in the Angular application (which makes use of i18n)

 In the first part of this article, we will follow simple instructions for setting up an Angular application and adding i18n capabilities to it.
 Beginner-level developers may want to take a deep dive into the sections that follow.
-More advanced developers may glance at the code in the following sections and proceed to the "Adding SSR to the app" section to find out what obstacles adding SSR will create and how to solve them.
+More advanced developers may glance at the code in the following sections and proceed to the "Adding SSR to the App" section to find out what obstacles adding SSR will create and how to solve them.

-## Example setup
+## Setting the Scene

 For the purposes of this article, we'll work with a bare-bones Angular application generated with [AngularCLI](https://medium.com/r/?url=https%3A%2F%2Fcli.angular.io%2F).
 To follow along with the article, we will generate an app using the command (assuming the Angular CLI installed globally):